 The New York Times has had so much success with push notifications that they now have a dedicated team to handle the development and scheduling of push alerts to subscribed app users.

-If you’re tired of your content getting lost in the noise, push notifications may be just the marketing tactic you need to try.
+If you’re tired of your content getting lost in the noise, and want to grow pageviews and engagement push notifications may be just the marketing tactic you need to try.

 In the following guide, we’re going to tackle: